Jason P. Miller

 His research deals with many aspects of probability theory, including "stochastic interface models (random surfaces and SLE), random walk, mixing times for Markov chains, and interacting particle systems."

 With Scott Sheffield, he did research on the geometry of d-dimensional Gaussian free fields (GFF fields), also called (Euclidean bosonic) massless free fields, which are d-dimensional analogs of Brownian motion.
-The two mathematicians introduced an "imaginary geometry" which made it possible to integrate the Schramm-Loewner evolution in many GFF fields.
+The two mathematicians introduced an "imaginary geometry" which made it possible to integrate the Schramm–Loewner evolution in many GFF fields.
 Miller and Sheffield also proved that two models of measure-endowed random surfaces, namely Liouville quantum gravity and the Brownian map, are equivalent.
 (The two models were introduced by Alexander Markovich Polyakov.)

 Miller won the Rollo Davidson Prize in 2015, the Whitehead Prize in 2016, the Clay Research Award in 2017 (with Scott Sheffield), and the Doeblin Prize in 2018.
 He was an invited speaker with talk Liouville quantum gravity as a metric space and a scaling limit at the International Congress of Mathematicians in 2018 in Rio de Janeiro.
 He was awarded the Leonard Eisenbud Prize for Mathematics and Physics of the AMS in 2023 jointly with Scott Sheffield.
+In 2023 he received the Fermat Prize and he was elected a Fellow of the Royal Society in 2025.